richardgill/issue-template-check/docs/cli/schema-edit.md

 You can also quickly jump to the Web UI with `xata browse` and edit the schema there.

-If you edit the schema in the CLI, the code generator will be used if it's configured after applying the schema changes.
-If you choose to edit the schema in the web UI, remember to execute `xata codegen` when you are back to your code.
+If you edit the schema in the CLI, the code generator (which is configured and enabled by default) will be used after applying the schema changes.
+If you choose to edit the schema in the web UI, remember to execute `xata codegen` to update your existing client with the latest schema.

 ## Importing Your Database Schema